mgamio/blog/_posts/2020-05-12-tree-data-structure-binary-search-tree.markdown

 ## Tree data structure: Use Case:

-The Global Trade Item Number (GTIN) can be used by a company to uniquely identify all of its trade items.
+The Global Trade Item Number [(GTIN)](https://www.gs1.org/standards/id-keys/gtin){:target="_blank"} can be used by a company to uniquely identify all of its trade items.

 The GTIN can be used to identify types of products that are produced by different manufacturers.